Thermodynamics of Batteries

 High energy density, or specific energy, is of great interest because it allows for longer device run times per unit volume or weight of the battery.
 This means that a battery with higher energy density can provide the same performance as a lower energy density battery but with lower volume or weight.

-For portable electronic devices, electric vehicles, and other applications where space and weight are critical factors, high energy density batteries are essential.
+For portable electronic devices, electric vehicles, and other applications where space and weight are critical factors, high-energy-density batteries are essential.
 They enable devices to be more compact and lighter without sacrificing performance, leading to improved portability and efficiency.

 How do you achieve high specific energy?